jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step1.md

 Over the course we will interact with a [standalone](https://docs.mongodb.com/manual/reference/glossary/#std-term-standalone) MongoDB, as it meet our needs.

-But, It is important to have in mind what are the existing components for MongoDB, once in productive enviroments it is likely you will interact with all of them.
+But, It is important to have in mind which are the existing components for MongoDB, once in productive enviroments it is likely you will interact with all of them.

 # Components:
 The existing components for MongoDB are: